-Sustainability with a holistic approach has been part of the DNA of DMG MORI for many years.
-We take global and holistic responsibility for resources along the entire value chain in the "DMG MORI GREEN ECONOMY".
-Our manufacturing solutions are high-quality, durable, recyclable and maximally efficient - for example through technology integration as well as comprehensive automation and digitization solutions - which preserves resources, the climate and the environment.
+At DMG MORI, technology leadership and sustainability form a symbiosis which we actively live.
+For us, resource-efficient machine production is a lived reality.
+We have already achieved a lot here - and created our own "DMG MORIGREEN ECONOMY": our manufacturing solutions are high-quality, durable, recyclable and maximally efficient - for example, through high process integration as well as comprehensive automation and digitization solutions - this preserves resources, the climate and the environment.